Evergreentreejxc/MrJet-WebGUI/README.md

     -   Click the **"Add"** button.
 The application will check for duplicates and add valid items to the queue below.

 4.  **Start Downloading**:
-    -   Click the **"Start All Queued"** button to begin processing all tasks marked as "Not Started".
+    -   Click the **"Start All Queued"** button.
+Tasks in the queue will now be executed **one by one** automatically.

 5.  **Monitor and Manage**:
-    -   The interface will auto-refresh to show real-time progress.
+    -   The interface will auto-refresh to show real-time progress, including new statuses like `Downloading`, `Fixing`, and `Completed`.
-    -   Once tasks are finished (either successfully or failed), you can clear them by expanding the **"Utils"** section and clicking **"Clean finished tasks"**.
+    -   Once tasks are finished, you can clear them by expanding the **"Utils"** section and clicking **"Clean finished tasks"**.

 ## License